Hi, I'm Kelsey, and I teach body movement for trauma resolution.

 ...I may be able to support you.

-I help people to reduce trauma responses through embodied healing practices.
+I help people to reduce trauma responses through embodied healing and art practices.

 I can offer to support you to grow confidence, reconnect to their bodies and become more precious to themselves.

 If you are yearning to feel more safe and in control in your body, you are in a place where you will be supported to explore these themes.

 In the following video, I answer some FAQs about the practice.